samkearney/esta-ngl/docs/tutorial/interface_hierarchy.rst

 The cell has individual intensity and color properties.

-Note that interface and property definitions within the same :ref:`standard-objects-library` do not require the fully qualified class ID which includes the :ref:`tutorial-identifiers-organization-id`.
+Note that interface and property definitions within the same :ref:`standard-objects-library` do not require the fully qualified class id which includes the :ref:`tutorial-identifiers-organization-id`.

 These interface definitions give this device the tools to communicate information about its cell layout.
 Assuming the definitions above appear in a library with the class ``com.acme.definitions.1``,